Alfredo Quiñones-Hinojosa

 Alfredo Quiñones-Hinojosa (also known as "Dr. Q") is a Mexican-American neurosurgeon, author, and researcher.
-Currently, he is the William J. and Charles H. Mayo Professor and Chair of Neurologic Surgery and runs a basic science research lab at the Mayo Clinic Jacksonville in Florida.
+He is the William J. and Charles H. Mayo Professor and Chair of Neurologic Surgery and runs a basic science research lab at the Mayo Clinic Jacksonville in Florida.

-He is an editorial board member and reviewer for several publications.
+Quiñones is an editorial board member and reviewer for several publications.
 Most notably, he is the editor-in-chief for Schmidek and Sweet Operative Neurosurgical Techniques (6th edition).
 He is also one of the editors for Controversies in Neuro-Oncology: Best Evidence Medicine for Brain Tumor Surgery, which was awarded first prize by the British Medical Association.
 He is co-founder and serves as president of Mission: BRAIN, Bridging Resources and Advancing International Neurosurgery, a 501(c)(3) nonprofit foundation.

 He has published an autobiography, Becoming Dr. Q, about his journey from migrant farm worker to neurosurgeon, and recently Disney with Plan B Entertainment productions announced that his life story is going to be featured in a movie.

 Early life

 Quiñones was born in Mexicali, Baja California, México.
+He became interested in medicinal practices at an early age which may have been due to his younger sister's death from colitis and his sense of responsibility that came early on in life.
 In 1987, at the age of 19, Quiñones-Hinojosa went to the United States.
 Once arriving in the United States, Quiñones could not speak English and worked on farms outside of Fresno, California.
 As a farm hand, he saved enough money to take English classes.